Globe, Arizona shooting

-On November 11, 2018, a mass shooting occurred in Globe, Arizona, when 22-year-old Sterling Hunt opened fire on a group of people outside a bar on North Broad Street.
-Three people were killed in the gunfire, while another was wounded.
-Hunt was arrested later that night, pleaded guilty to three counts of murder, and sentenced to three consecutive life sentences on February 12, 2021.
+On November 11, 2018, a mass shooting occurred when 22-year-old Sterling Hunt opened fire outside a bar on North Broad Street in Globe, Arizona, killing three people and wounding another.
+Hunt was arrested later that night, pleaded guilty to three counts of murder, and sentenced to serve three consecutive life sentences in 2021.

 Shooting

 On November 11, 2018, 22-year-old Sterling Randall Hunt entered the Jammerz Bar on North Broad Street.
 Hunt was seen playing pool with a group of people prior to the shooting.
 Shortly before 10:30 p.m., a few people from the group stepped away to smoke outside, with Hunt following close behind.
 Outside, he brandished a handgun and opened fire on the group.
 Immediately, he fatally shot two people; 44-year-old Cristi Licano, and 22-year-old Daniel Albo.
 Another two he shot, 22-year-old Ashley Sanchez, who was Albo's cousin, and 20-year-old Charlene Peak, were shot and wounded.
 A fifth person, Scott Mills, was shot at by Hunt, but he managed to take cover and as a result, none of the bullets struck him.
 After the shooting, Hunt fled the bar, and was captured an hour later on the San Carlos Apache Indian Reservation.
 Both Sanchez and Peak were airlifted to a Phoenix hospital.
 Sanchez spent seven days in the hospital before she died from her injuries.
 Peak made a full recovery.